LampardNguyen234/compound-cli/commands.md

 ```

 #### compound_register
-Register to the compound service
+This command helps register to the compound service.
+It basically creates a transaction composing of two following `sdk.Msg`s: MsgWithdrawDelegationReward, MsgDelegate.
+This helps authorize the compound operator to perform compounding on behalf of the user.
 ```shell
 $ atstella-cli compound help register
 NAME: